stringstack/stringstack-core/README.md

       // using inject vs get injects SetupConfig as a dependency of config.
 The nConf instance is still returned, but
       // this means that SetupConfig will get initialized before config, and thus before anything that loads config
       // using deps.get( 'config' ).
 For example, all StringStack/* components will load config with get(), this means
-      // that the SetupConfig.init() method will run before say StringStack/express.
-That allows you to pull down config
+      // that the SetupConfig.init() method will run before say StringStack/express.init().
+That allows you to pull down
-      // asynchronously from some remote location, such as we do here inside the init() method.
-Config will be available
+      // config asynchronously from some remote location, such as we do here inside the example init() method.
+Config
-      // before StringStack/express.init() method is called.
-      this._config = deps.inject( 'config' );
+      // will then be available before StringStack/express.init() method is called. this._config = deps.inject( 'config' );

       // This is where you would do the synchronous config loads.
 If your configs are local, loading synchronously in